-Your ears are designed to rid of wax.
-Some are prone more to hard build-up of wax that makes it more difficult.
+Your ears are designed to naturally remove wax.
+Some people are more prone to a hard build-up of wax that makes it more difficult.

-If you are prone to repeated wax built up you can continue to use olive oil drops twice a week to prevent recurrence.
+If you are prone to repeated wax build up you can continue to use olive oil drops twice a week to prevent recurrence.

 Blocked ears (wax) self-care guidelines for patients